 - The level of commitment &relationship duration, e.g. how long have the partners lived together and whether the partners see their relationship together in long term.

 First you have to apply for a Temporary partner visa, whether you are in or outside Australia.
 This visa allows you to stay in Australia, to travel, work and study.

 The most crucial requirement for obtaining a Temporary partner visa through a de-facto application is to satisfy the 1 year relationship requirement or Register the relationship with the relevant bodies in the State where you reside.

 In some circumstances, the 12 months relationship requirement can be exempted if you:

 - have children with your partner.

-- the sponsor is a holder of a permanent humanitarian visa, and the de-facto applicant has been in a satisfactory relationship with the sponsor prior the humanitarian visa was granted, and the Department of Home Affairs has been informed about this relationship.
+- the sponsor is a holder of a permanent humanitarian visa, and the de-facto applicant has been in satisfactory relationship with the sponsor prior the humanitarian visa was granted, and the Department of Immigration and Citizenship has been informed about this relationship.

 - The de facto relationship has been registered as prescribed relationship in an Australian State or territory as prescribed by Legislation.